-Strategic risks Human F ertilisation a and Embryolog gy Authority 29 Risk area Description and impact Strategic objective linkage Risk scores Recent trend Risk owner Capability There is a risk that the Efficiency, economy and value: ensuring the HFEA Inherent risk level: ⇔⇔⇔ Peter Peter HFEA experiences remains demonstrably good value for the public, the sector and Government.
-Likelihood Impact Inherent risk Thompson C 1: unforeseen knowledge and capability gaps, 4 4 16 High Knowledge and threatening delivery of the Residual r isk level: capability strategy.
-L Likelihood Impact Residual risk 3 3 9 Medium threshold: 6 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - commentary r, sick leave etc. leading to People strategy will partially mitigate.
-Done - Ma y 2015 - Rac hel Hopkins Above tolerance. temporary kn gaps. owledge loss and capability Mixed approach of retention, staff development, and effective management of vacancies and recruitment processes.
-11112 1121 2112 212 on capability, Staff have access to civil service learning (CSL); organisational standard is five working days per year of learning and development for each member of staff.
-In place - Rachel Hopkins obviously some line managing turnover also means managing fluctuations in capa ver and churn naging Organisational knowledge captured via records management (TRIM), case manager software, project records, handovers and induction notes, and nurtured and/or The new UK government may implement further cuts across all ALBs, resulting in further staffing reductions.
+Strategic risks Human F ertilisation a and Embryolog gy Authority 29 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner Capability There is a risk that the Efficiency, economy and value: ensuring the HFEA Inherent ri sk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Peter HFEA experiences remains demonstrably good value for the public, the sector and Government.
+Likelihood Impact Inherent risk Thompson C 1: unforeseen knowledge and capability gaps, Sector and Government.
+4 4 16 High Knowledge and threatening delivery of the Residual r isk level: capability strategy.
+Likelihood Impact Residual risk , , 3 3 9 Medium threshold: 6 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - commentary r, sick leave etc. leading to People strategy will partially mitigate.
+Done - Ma y 2015 - Rac hel Hopkins Above tolerance 9. temporary kn gaps. owledge loss and capability Mixed approach of retention, staff development, and effective management of vacancies and recruitment processes.
+This risk and the set of controls remains focused on capability, rather than capacity.
+There are Staff have access to civil service learning (CSL); organisational standard is five working days per year of learning and development for each member of staff.
+In place - Rachel Hopkins obviously some linkages, since managing turnover and churn also means managing fluctuations in capability and Organisational knowledge captured via records management (TRIM), case manager software, project records, handovers and induction notes, and In place - Rachel Hopkins ensuring knowledge and skills are successfully nurtured and/ handed over.
+The new UK government may implement further cuts across all ALBs, resulting in further staffing reductions.
 This would lead to the HFEA having to reduce its workload in some way. manager engagement.
 The HFEA was proactive in reducing its headcount and other costs to minimal levels over a number of years.
 We have also been reviewed extensively (including the McCracken review).
 Turnover is variable, and so this risk will be retained on the risk register, and will continue to receive ongoing management attention.
-In place - Peter Thompson organisation resilience, in have a low this risk.
-At present of the property of the organisation, wi resilience, it see have a low toler this risk.
-At present we a Head vacancies At present we are carrying two Head vacancies pending new effectiveness and performance failures. managers ha Engagement with the issue by managers.
+In place - Peter Thompson Since the HFEA is a small organisation, with little intrinsic resilience, it seems prudent to have a low tolerance level for this risk.
+At present we are carrying two Head vacancies pending new starters.
+Poor morale leading to decreased effectiveness and performance failures.
+Engagement with the issue by managers.
 Ensuring managers have team meetings and one-to-one meetings to obtain feedback and identify actions to be taken.
 In place - Peter Thompson